pattonsgirl/CEG3120/Projects/ProjectB-P1-1/README.md

 - .git folder
   - explain the overall purpose of the folder and an overview of the purpose each item in the folder's contents

 - .gitignore file
   - **DEMONSTRATE** Your GitHub repo should contain a `.gitignore` file that shows you are ignoring a set of files (or a folder) to prevent accidentally tracking them

+> [!TIP]
+> new thing!
+- .github folder

+## GitHub Actions
+> [!TIP]
+> New section!

+Give a basic guide for forming a GitHub Action workflow.
+Cover the following basics:

+- Where workflow files need to be set up to be enabled
+- A method for archving workflow files
+- Format of a workflow file
+- A sample default trigger
+- Where to find information on additional triggers
+- A sample job
+- Where to find information about runners
+- Where to peruse the GitHub Action Marketplace

 ## Command Line Docker